uppidy/angular-jqm/README.md

 Tests:

 - for all source files we have unit tests
-- for all directives, we additionally have tests that compare the markup with the real jqm widgets.
+- for all directives, we additionally have tests that compare the markup with the real jqm widgets (see `testutils.js#compareElementRecursive`).
 - unit tests may access every private function in `jqm-angular`:

     For the whole build, we are using an immediately executing function expression to ensure that